wlsf82/protractor-and-webrtc/README.md

 In this lesson you will learn:

 - How to create tests where two browsers interact with each other
-- How to create other Page Object methods that are useful for tests with two
+- How to create other Page Object methods that are useful for tests with two browsers

 ### Brief introduction to real use cases of WebRTC application testing